yangfuyuan/mapir-ros-pkgs/README.md

 # mapir-ros-pkg
-ROS pkgs for mobile robotics
+ROS pkgs for mobile robotics from the MAPIR group.
+Documentation and Tutorials can be found in the ROS-Wiki